Flying high mid-July

 • Jackson Hole: market positioning is turning increasingly dovish following recent weak US data prints.
 However, the one-sided bet on cuts leaves some room for disappointment, given a still healthy economy and the Fed’s historical reticence ahead of elections.
 This could translate to a downside risk for gold should the Fed language not deliver as the market expects.

-• US politics and the Democratic National Congress: Polls have shifted dramatically with the Republican poll lead almost eviscerated.
+• US politics and the Democratic National Convention: Polls have shifted dramatically with the Republican poll lead almost eviscerated.
 But both parties’ policies are likely gold friendly.

 • Market volatility: A market sell-off initiated by Q2 earnings disappointments from US tech leaders might accelerate in late August when Nvidia, the AI darling, reports.
 Gold could continue to benefit, as it has thus far.